Spykabore15/ServeUp_Application/ServUp-v2/documentation/database-schema.md

 1. **Cascading Deletes:**
    - When an order is deleted, all its order_items are deleted
    - When a user is deleted, their audit logs remain (set user_id to NULL)
+   - When a user is deleted, access requests they reviewed remain (set reviewed_by to NULL)

 2. **Soft Deletes:**
    - Users, products, suppliers use `is_active` flag instead of hard delete
-   - Employees use `status = 'terminated'` instead of deletion
+   - Employees use `status = 'inactive'` instead of deletion

 3. **Required Foreign Keys:**
    - order_items MUST have a valid order_id